 All successful applicants will receive an area map and other information regarding the hunt in the mail.
 We must have your correct address so you will receive the information you need.
 If your address has changed, contact your local Department office during regular business hours.

-Successful applicants can purchase their permit beginning Sept.
-2 wherever permits are sold.
+Successful applicants can purchase their Managed Deer Hunting Permit beginning August 15 wherever permits are sold.

 Opportunities for youth hunters and hunters with disabilities

 A handful of managed hunts are held for youth only, or for hunters with disabilities only.
 Visit Youth-only Managed Hunts and Managed Hunts for Hunters with Disabilities for more information.